pymupdf/PyMuPDF/README.md

 # Installation

 For all Windows and the major Mac OS and Linux versions we offer wheel-based installation options.
 Look [here](https://github.com/rk700/PyMuPDF/releases/latest) to download the latest version for your OS.
-The files can also be found in the download section of PyPI.
+These files can also be found in the [download section of PyPI](https://pypi.org/project/PyMuPDF/#files).

 If - for whatever reason - you need to generate PyMuPDF yourself, you must first download and generate MuPDF.
 This process depends very much on your system.
 For most platforms, the MuPDF source contains prepared procedures on how to achieve this.